Kate Green: Early life

 Katherine Anne Green was born on 2 May 1960 in Edinburgh, Scotland.
 Her parents were Jessie Craig (née Bruce) and Maurice Green, who was Jewish.
 She attended Currie High School and the University of Edinburgh, graduating with a Bachelor of Laws degree.

 Career

 After university, Green began a career at Barclays Bank, working for the organisation from 1982 to 1997.
 From 1997 to 1999 she worked as a Whitehall and Industry Group secondee to the Home Office.
+Green was a magistrate in the City of London between 1993 and 2009.

-Green was employed as Director of the National Council for One Parent Families between 2000 and 2004, then taking up the post of Chief Executive of the Child Poverty Action Group (CPAG) until 2009.
-Alongside this, Green was a member, then chair, of the London Child Poverty Commission from 2006 to 2009.
+Green was employed as director of the National Council for One Parent Families from 2000 to 2004 and chief executive of the Child Poverty Action Group (CPAG) from 2004 to 2009.
+Her role at the CPAG was notably held by Frank Field in the 1960s and 70s, who she would later serve alongside in Parliament.
+Green was a member, and later chair, of the London Child Poverty Commission between 2006 and 2009.

-Green also served as a magistrate in the City of London between 1993 and 2009.

 Green joined the Labour Party in 1990 and stood unsuccessfully in the 1997 General Election as the candidate for the Greater London constituency of Cities of London and Westminster.
 She contested the 2000 London Assembly election in the West Central constituency, again not being elected.